fd17/UnityML-Navigation/README.md

 for the training environment.

 ## Environment
-The environment is a large square world with a 37 dimensional state space.
+The environment is a large square world with a 37-dimensional state space.
 This space includes the agent's velocity as well as a ray-based perception of nearby objects.
-There are are four possible actions at each step:
+The action space is four-dimensional, corresponding to the four possible actions at each step:

 | index   | action        |
 |---------|---------------|